 How is phonics taught?

 Some people worry that phonics is taught to children when they are too young.
 However, those people might be surprised if they stepped into a phonics lesson.
 Phonics sessions are entirely made up from games, songs and actions and these sessions can last between 20 -30 minutes per day; to ensure that children are able to recap, learn, apply and consolidate their phonic teaching.
 In overall experience, (when phonics is taught well) children generally enjoy phonics so much that they beg their teachers to play phonics games with them at other times of the day.
-Phonics is gtaught through a variety of schemes suited to the children's needs and abilities including, Letters and Sounds, Jolly Phonics, Fast Phonics First and Big Cat Phonics.
+Phonics is taught through a variety of schemes suited to the children's needs and abilities including, Letters and Sounds, Jolly Phonics, Fast Phonics First and Big Cat Phonics.